Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 2. By Train or Flight

 For visiting Kinnaur, the nearest railway station and airport are both located in Shimla itself.
-You can take the Kalka-Shimla toy train and thus enjoy a picturesque journey or you can take a direct flight to Shimla.
+You can take the Kalka-Shimla toy train to reach Shimla and thus enjoy a picturesque journey or you can take a direct flight to Shimla.
 Once you reach Shimla, there's only one option to travel to Kinnaur, which is by road.

 3. By Road

 If you have your own vehicle, whether it is a bike or car, you can enjoy a hassle-free journey by driving to Reckong Peo via Shimla yourself.
-Do keep in mind that in Kinnaur, you'll only find a petrol pump at Reckong Peo.
+Do keep in mind that in Kinnaur valley, you'll only find a petrol pump at Reckong Peo.
 So make sure you fill your tank up and carry extra fuel in case you'll need it.

 What to Pack for Kinnaur Valley